 Le Saline beach, located in the Gulf of Saline (Capo d'Orso) in Sassari, is 9 kilometers long, making it an ideal beach for long walks or jogging.

 Spiaggia La Pelosa

-La Pelosa Beach (Spiaggia della Pelosa), with its shallow turquoise waters and white sands, is a Sardinian oasis, but can get crowded during peak season.
+Spiaggia della Pelosa, with its shallow turquoise waters and white sands, is a must-see Sardinian oasis.

 Read more about Spiaggia La Pelosa

 With a length of just under 300 meters, Cala Monte Turno (Spiaggia di Cala Monte Turno) is one of the smaller beaches in this area of Costa Rei.
 It faces south-east, offering views to the north of Monte Turno - which this beach was named after.
 The sea is very clear in this bay, and rich in marine life.
 A very nice spot for some snorkelling.

 You'll find Cala Sinzias beach (Spiaggia di Cala Sinzias) just north of Cala Pira, on the coastal line of Costa Rei, Cagliari.
 The beach has white sands with stray rocks, and waters clear like crystal.
 It is arguably one of the best beaches of Costa Rei.
 The beach is well equipped, and suitable for families, although the irregular surface beneath the water might make it unsuitable for small children.
 This spot popular amongst surfers, on quieter days it's a good snorkelling location.
 Part of this beach is privately operated by Hotel Garden Beach.
 The wooden walkways make this beach accessible for the disabled.
 Near the beach you’ll find Beach Club Is Fradis, a mix of a restaurant and lounge bar.
 It is a great location to spend your day and evening in a relaxed atmosphere.
 Summer season at the club usually starts in the beginning of May.

 Scoglio di Peppino